patternfly/patternfly-tutorial/TUTORIAL.md

 ### Navigation

-For this example I'll be using a simple horizontal navigation, but keep in mind you can nest more levels or even use a vertical nav.
+For this example we'll be using a simple horizontal navigation, but keep in mind you can nest more levels or even use a vertical nav.

 PatternFly horizontal navigation is a modified version of Bootstrap navbar.

-Go to the beguining of the document, copy and paste this snippet:
+Go to the beginning of the document, copy and paste this snippet:

 ```html
 <!-- PatternFly Horizontal Nav -->